The Cost of Marketing — A Complex Marketing Budget Breakdown

 Breaking down the cost of marketing is a complex process, mostly because there are so many ways to promote a business.
 On this page, we’ll discuss several of those options and what your company can expect to pay for each.

-If you’d like to speak to a specialist about a custom digital marketing campaign or what’s included in a marketing budget, feel free to give us a call at 888-601-5359 to speak with a specialist.
+If you want to get started with managing your marketing budget, download our free step-by-step guide.
+If you’d like to speak to a specialist about a custom digital marketing strategy or what’s included in a marketing budget, feel free to give us a call at 888-601-5359.

 Marketing budget breakdown